 R. Renee Hess, Black Girl Hockey Club Founder and Executive Director

 The Black Girl Hockey Club (BGHC) was founded in 2018 by R. Renee Hess to create a community space for Black women in hockey.
 Renee is the Associate Director of Service Learning at La Sierra University, where she earned a Master’s in Literature.
 She acts as the Executive Director and works with various BGHC committees, hosts webinar and panel events while networking with various hockey entities on anti-racism initiatives.
 Renee proudly advocates for Black women in hockey through education, representation, and community building.
 Her favorite team is the Pittsburgh Penguins and she has at least one hockey-related tattoo.
 In Renee’s “spare time,” she is writing a book about race, hockey, and community.
 Follow her on Twitter @reneehess

 Black Girl Hockey Club Board of Directors

 Tunisha Singleton, Ph.D. is a Media Psychologist and emerging media, marketing and digital communications consultant.
 In addition to business consulting and serving Fielding Graduate University’s Department of Psychology as Adjunct Faculty, Dr. Singleton has turned her attention to tackling her passion in sports, working to boost fan engagement, build community relationships, and plant engaging touch points to fasten a supportive relationship between sports and society.
-Dr. Singleton is the Interim Chairperson of the BGHC Board of Directors, chairs the Leadership Development Committee, sits on a number of other BGHC committees, and aspires to work with more organizations on projects surrounding sports and society, mental health, multiculturalism, and race/gender/LGBTQ empowerment.
+Dr. Singleton is the President of the BGHC Board of Directors, co-chairs the Leadership Development Committee, sits on a number of other BGHC committees, and aspires to work with more organizations on projects surrounding sports and society, mental health, multiculturalism, and race/gender/LGBTQ empowerment.
 Follow her on Twitter @tsingletonsays

 Rochelle is an avid Pittsburgh Penguins fan but is still good friends with her hometown team, the Kings.
 She discovered BGHC through friends and so far the best hockey related experiences have all involved BGHC and the wonderful community that is being built.
-Rochelle co-chairs the BGHC Leadership & Development Program, sits on the BGHC Board of Directors Financial and Executive Committees and facilitates administrative work while outwardly amplifying the Black Girl Hockey Club mission and advocating for their voices in the community.
+Rochelle co-chairs the BGHC Leadership & Development Program, sits on the BGHC Board of Directors Financial and Executive Committees, and facilitates administrative work while outwardly amplifying the Black Girl Hockey Club mission and advocating for their voices in the community.

 Jordan Dabney, Graphic Designer